andlgr/pool-controller/README.md

 # pool-controller
-Implementation of a Pool Controller in C++
+Implementation of a Swimming Pool Controller in C++